aboutcode-org/scancode-toolkit/docs/source/cli-reference/help-text-options.rst

         scancode --json-pp - --license --package  samples

-    Note: when you run scancode, a progress bar is displayed with a counter of the number of files processed.
+    Note: when you run ScanCode, a progress bar is displayed with a counter of the number of files processed.
 Use --verbose to display file-by-file progress.

 .. _cli_examples_text: